vmware-archive/bert-pretraining/README.md

 ### <b>Env Setup</b>
 Setup a Python 3.7 or 3.8 virtual env and install the requirements using\
-` pip install -r requirements.txt `
+` pip install .`
+from within the root folder

 ### <b> Pretraining data</b>
 Create the pretraining data using create_pretraining_data.py from https://github.com/google-research/bert .